Thursday, January 22, 2026

 Step back from conventional political analysis for a moment and the picture sharpens.
 The most accurate lens for understanding what’s happening in Venezuela right now isn’t politics at all.
 It’s organized crime.

-That’s what the Don-roe Doctrine in a nutshell.
+That’s what the Don-roe Doctrine is in a nutshell.

 Think of how a classic protection racket works.
 A criminal organization claims territory.
 It enforces that claim through intimidation and violence.
 It flexes its muscle—not because it has to, but because it must be seen to.